-Dr. Leonard Lye graduated from the University of Manitoba with a PhD in civil engineering in 1988, and is currently Professor and Chair of Civil Engineering in the Faculty of Engineering and Applied Science at Memorial University of Newfoundland (MUN), Canada.
-He received the President’s Awardfor Distinguished Teaching in 2003 and was awarded the Association of Professional Engineers and Geoscientists of Newfoundland teaching award in 2001.
+Dr Leonard Lye graduated from the University of Manitoba with a PhD in civil engineering in 1988 and is currently Professor and Associate Dean of Engineering in the Faculty of Engineering and Applied Science at Memorial University of Newfoundland (MUN), Canada.
+He received the President’s Award for Distinguished Teaching in 2003 and was awarded the Association of Professional Engineers and Geoscientists of Newfoundland teaching award in 2001.
 He was elected as a Fellow of the Canadian Society for Civil Engineering in 2002, Fellow of Engineers Canada in 2009, Fellow of the Canadian Academy of Engineers in 2015, and Fellow of the Engineering Insitute of Canada in 2017.

-Dr. Leonard has been involved with Shad Valley at MUN since 2003 as the Engineering/Technology faculty and since 2007 has been the Program Director
+Dr Leonard has been involved with Shad at MUN since 2003 as the Engineering/Technology faculty and since 2007 has been the Program Director.